DeanJain/JavaBigdata/GCP.md

 #### gcloud command, you can interact with other Google Cloud products like the App Engine, Google Kubernetes Engine etc.

-### Load Balancing

-External load balancing includes four options:
-- HTTP(S) Load Balancing for HTTP or HTTPS traffic,
-- TCP Proxy for TCP traffic for ports other than 80 and 8080, without SSL offload
-- SSL Proxy for SSL offload on ports other than 80 or 8080.
-- Network Load Balancing for TCP/UDP traffic.

-- For HTTP and HTTPS traffic, use:
-  -  External HTTP(S) Load Balancing
-  -  Internal HTTP(S) Load Balancing
-- For TCP traffic, use:
-  -  TCP Proxy Load Balancing
-  -  Network Load Balancing
-  -  Internal TCP/UDP Load Balancing
-- For UDP traffic, use:
-  -  Network Load Balancing
-  -  Internal TCP/UDP Load Balancing

 #### Google Stackdriver
 Suite of ops services providing monitoring, logging, debugging, error reporting, tracing, alerting and profiling.
 Integrates with several third-party tools